With the holidays coming up, most of us are facing the need to make small talk at a business party or family event.

 HER: Thanks, that’s reassuring.
 I have to confess, I’m not crazy about how some of these people look.

 ME: (laughing) I love it, but not everyone has to!
-Just let them know what you want, and you’ll get it.
+Just be clear with them, and you’ll be fine.

 If You Start Small Talk with Inconsequential Things, You Can Always Move On To Deeper Topics